Posted December 2025

 Summary

-Mason County is small and largely rural.
+Mason County is small and mostly rural.
 As such, the largest employment sector is local government.
-Many residents commute to nearby Thurston, Pierce, and Kitsap counties.
-Within Mason County, the largest private employment sectors are retail trade, accommodation and food services, health care and social assistance, and manufacturing.
+Many residents commute to nearby Thurston, Pierce and Kitsap Counties.
+Within Mason County, the largest private employment sectors are retail trade, accommodation and food services, health care and social assistance and manufacturing.

 During the COVID-19 pandemic, the unemployment rate in Mason County hit a peak of 16.6%.
-Unemployment returned to pre-pandemic levels in 2022 and has hovered in the 5 to 6% rate since.
+The unemployment rate returned to pre-pandemic levels in 2022 and has remained in the range of 5% to 6% since.

 Location